When we think of bees, we often picture Honey Bees. We imagine a swarm buzzing around a honeycomb hive.

 Like Leaf-cutter Bees, they typically make their nests in dead fallen logs (this is one reason we ask campers not to gather/burn the brush around their campsite).

 Protecting our native bees species is a key part of protecting our province’s biodiversity.
-Each bee species is critical for the pollination, whether of crops, backyard gardens, or park wildflowers.
+Each bee species is critical for the pollination of crops, backyard gardens, and park wildflowers.
 They provide valuable food for other wildlife, and are an important cog in Ontario’s ecosystems.